 If Trisha is staying in your guest room and convinces the cops that she's providing even minimal help in exchange for a place to stay, she's a lodger.
 And evicting a tenant or a lodger is a civil matter, which means the cops won't touch it.
 Congratulations, you're a landlord now!

-As Trisha's unwitting landlord, you then have to follow state law for evictions.
+As Trisha's unwitting landlord, you then have to follow state law for evictions, which can vary.
 In California, where Portman practices, you first need to give Trisha a "notice to quit."
 This is an eviction form which notifies her in writing that she has 30 days to voluntarily leave the property.
+You'd probably want to have an attorney draft this document and give you instructions on how to serve it.
 What happens next depends on whether Trisha is a tenant or a lodger.

 But if a tenant won't budge after 30 days, a California landlord has to file a lawsuit in civil court for an eviction, which can take additional weeks to finalize.
 Assuming you win the case, the cops can then be called in to remove the good-for-nothing from the premises, forcibly if need be.